-This section defines environmental protection objectives; identifies potential land impacts; examines practical alternative control measures and recommends mitigation strategies for the Project.
+This section defines and describes the objectives and measures as required by the introductory part of this section 4 with particular reference to the specific matters mentioned in this section.
 It should describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.